 A bulldog had to be rescued after she got stuck between a rock and a hard place.

-Adventurous Roxy got trapped between a wall and a fence in a back garden in Swansea last week.
+Adventurous Roxy got trapped between a wall and a fence in a back garden in Waunarlwydd, Swansea, last week.

-Two RSPCA officers were able to lift Roxy out, run precautionary welfare checks and return her to her delighted owners.
+Two RSPCA officers, Inspector Julie Fadden and Animal Collection Officer Ellie West, were able to lift Roxy out, run precautionary welfare checks and return her to her delighted owners.

 The dog was trapped for three hours but the RSPCA officers were able to free her within 40 minutes of receiving the call.

 Miss West said: "Poor Roxy was unable to move free - but she was very calm, and seemed remarkably pleased with herself to have got into such a pickle.

 "Thankfully, we were quickly able to get to her, securely pull her from the tight gap, and return her to her very relieved owners.

 "It was very awkward to free her, so we needed two officers – but, thankfully, Roxy was absolutely fine.

 "We love nothing more than a happy ending and RSPCA Cymru is just happy we were able to help this dog in her hour of need."

 This is not the first such incident in the south-west Wales area in recent times.